 Today you will be looking for different textures.
-Some textures might be rough, smooth, spikey, soft or silky.
-Have a look around you desk and feel some of the things you can see.
+Some textures might be rough, smooth, spiky, soft or silky.
+Have a look around your desk and feel some of the things you can see.
 Can you find something smooth?
 Or rough?
-Or spikey?
+Or spiky?
 Can you find 5 different textures?